a-ibrkh/cv/cv-akhmadkhuja.md

 Mobile Developer(Flutter)

-* Developed Mobile Application for iOS, Android and Android TV on Flutter cross-platform UI Engine.
+* Participated in development of 5 Mobile Applications for iOS, Android and Android TV on Flutter.

 * Wrote high-quality and scalable code using GetX and BLoC design pattern.

-* Cooperated with backend team to find out better solutions and reach the best performance
+* Cooperated with backend and design team to find out better solutions and reach the best performance.

-* Developed and released mobile application for iOS and Android.
+* Released 2 mobile applications for iOS and Android.

 ## TECHNICAL SKILLS